 The intent of this guide is to give you an abbreviated overview of the laws and regulations that you are legally responsible to navigate if you intend to homeschool your child in Nevada in accordance with NRS 388D.010-.070 (new NRS numbering effective June, 2016).

 Please read through the NHN detailed guide to Nevada homeschooling laws.
 It is important to know and understand your rights.
-If you have questions after reading this page, please contact NHN and we will do our best to help.
+Click here for more detailed instructions on filing the NOI to Homeschool and if you’re totally new to homeschooling review our New Homeschoolers page.
+If you have questions after reading these pages, please contact NHN and we will do our best to help.

 Step 2: Determine what County/school district you reside in.
 School districts in Nevada are run by the various counties.

-Step 5: Mail your NOI to the school district (see step 2) using a return receipt request.
+Step 5: Mail your NOI and the Education Plan to the superintendent/school district (see step 2) using “certified mail” and a “return receipt” request from the post office (the return receipt is a green two-sided card) to prove you’ve mailed the NOI just in case “it gets lost in the mail” which has been known to happen.
+MAILING the NOI in Certified Mail is for YOUR protection!
 You have 10 days after withdrawing your child from public school or 30 days after moving to Nevada (or if names/addresses change in NV) to file your NOI.

 Nothing else is required of you from the state.
-You do not need to refile your NOI unless you move or change your name.
+You do not need to refile your NOI unless you move anywhere in the state (even in the same school district) or change your name.

 For legal protection of your homeschool, NHN recommends parents join HSLDA – Benefits of Membership.